engraving-challenges/main/2-editing-workflow.md

 #### Make snapshots of your score over time

 **This is important!**
-We want to see _exactly_ how the process of creating the scores looked like in each notation program.
-Therefore we ask you not only to describe the process of creating your submission verbally, but also to save intermediate versions of your score, so that we can _see_ how it changed over time.
+We want to know _exactly_ how the process of creating the scores looked like.
+Therefore we ask you not only to describe it verbally, but also to save intermediate versions of your score, so that we can _see_ how it changed over time.
 As not everyone has a copy of your notation software, please also save exported pdfs in addition to your program-specific files.